Richard S. Kim

 Profile

 Richard S. Kim is a Professor in the Department of Asian American Studies.
 He received his Ph.D. in U.S. History from the Department of History at the University of Michigan.
 He also obtained a M.A. in Asian American Studies from UCLA.
-His research and teaching interests include 20th century U.S. history, Asian American history, transnationalism and diaspora, race and ethnicity, and social and political movements.
+His research and teaching interests include Asian American history, 20th century U.S. history, immigration, transnationalism and diaspora, race and ethnicity, and social and political movements.